By Paul Bottomley, Endpoint Threat Detection and Response Lead, and

 Our threat intelligence is derived through research conducted by our in-house experts, informed by our global incident response services and a large global network of trusted intelligence sharing relationships.
 We also enrich against external sources, one being VirusTotal, which we will discuss in this article.

-The purpose of this dataflow component, which comprises multiple processors, is to enrich documents in our Elasticsearch cluster that have an MD5 hash with information from VirusTotal.
+The purpose of this dataflow component, which comprises multiple processors, is to enrich documents in our analysis platform that have an MD5 hash with information from VirusTotal.
 It is inevitable an MD5 hash will be common across multiple systems, so to ensure we are efficient in our enrichment, we maintain a local cache with VirusTotal results.
 Every time we want to enrich an MD5 hash, we check the cache first before querying the VirusTotal API.

 At a high level, the dataflow logic is: